Robert Ryman: Prints and Drawings

 Although Ryman is most known for his paintings, he also experimented with printmaking creating etchings, aquatints, lithographs, silkscreens and relief prints.
 Like his paintings, his prints are readily identifiable by their predominantly square monochromatic surfaces exploring the values, textures and effects of various whites and other colors printed on paper and aluminum.

-His prints and works on paper, have not yet been given the same attention, but his approach to making prints and drawings is the same.
+His prints and works on paper have not yet been given the same attention, but his approach to making prints and drawings is the same.
 Working with the particular characteristics of each medium and process, Ryman, from 1969 onwards, explored new territory of making editions, all with a minimum of materials.
 In his printmaking, Ryman sought to control the texture of his surfaces in ways that he would continue to explore for the rest of his career.
 As in his paintings, his prints require viewers to pay attention, look closely and observe subtleties.
 Ryman’s prints both challenge a viewer and reward close looking.

 He stated that his titles were meaningless, and that they only existed as a form of identification.
 Ryman actually preferred the term of "name" for an artwork instead of a title because he was not creating a picture or making reference to anything except the media and the materials.
 The "names" of his works often come from the names of art supplies, companies, or are just general words that do not carry specific connotation.

 Exhibitions

 Ryman had his first solo show at the Paul Bianchini Gallery in New York City in 1967 at the age of 36.
 His first show in Europe came the following year at the Galerie Heiner Friedrich, Munich.
 One year later, Ryman was included in When Attitudes Become Form, a seminal exhibition of works by Minimalist and Conceptual artists organized by the Kunsthalle Bern.
 His first solo show at a museum was in 1972 at the Guggenheim Museum in New York City, displaying thirty-eight of Ryman’s works from 1965 to 1971.
 Ryman's works were represented in documentas 5 (1972), 6 (1977), and 7 (1982), in Kassel, in the Venice Biennale (1976, 1978, 1980 and 2007), and in the Whitney Biennial (1977, 1987, 1995).
 His first retrospective was organized by the Stedelijk Museum, Amsterdam, in 1974.
 He was included in five shows at the Daniel Weinberg Gallery, including two solo exhibitions: Robert Ryman: Recent Paintings (1984) and Robert Ryman: Recent Painting (1994).
 In 1993-94, the largest retrospective to date of Ryman's paintings, curated by Robert Storr, was exhibited at the Tate Gallery, Museo Nacional Centro de Arte Reina Sofia in Madrid, the Museum of Modern Art in New York, the San Francisco Museum of Modern Art, and the Walker Art Center in Minneapolis.
 In 2010 The Phillips Collection exhibited Robert Ryman: Variations and Improvisations; the catalog was written by Vesela Sretenović.

-Robert Ryman estate is represented by David Zwirner.
+Robert Ryman's estate is represented by David Zwirner.